Political ethics

-The concept of political morality can be easily understood when the roots of the term and its gradual development are assessed.
 The core values and expectations of political morality have historically derived from the principles of justice.
 However, John Rawls defends the theory that the political concept of justice is ultimately based on the common good of the individual rather than on the values one is expected to follow.

-While trying to make moral judgments about political issues, people also leverage their own perceived definition of morality.
+While trying to make moral judgments about political issues, people tend to leverage their own perceived definition of morality.
 The concept of morality itself derives from several moral foundations.
-Morality, seen through the lens of these foundations, shapes peoples' judgments about political actions and political agents.
+Morality, seen through the lens of these foundations, shapes peoples' judgments about political actions and agents.

 Ethics of process

 Niccolò Machiavelli is one of the most famous political theorists who spoke on, and later subverted, the matters of political ethics.
 Unlike Aristotle, he believed that a political leader may be required to behave in evil ways if necessary to maintain his authority.

-In contemporary democracies, a variant of this idea has been reframed as the problem of dirty hands, described most influentially by Michael Walzer, who argues that the problem creates a paradox: the politician must sometimes "do wrong to do right".
-The politician uses violence to prevent greater violence, but his act is still wrong even if justified.
-Walzer's view has been criticized.
-Some critics object that either the politician is justified or not.
-If justified, there is nothing wrong, though he may feel guilty.
-Others say that some of the acts of violence that Walzer would allow are never justified, no matter what the ends.
-Dennis Thompson has argued that in a democracy citizens should hold the leader responsible, and therefore if the act is unjustified their hands are dirty too.
+In contemporary democracies, a variant of this idea has been reframed as the problem of dirty hands, described most influentially by Michael Walzer, who argues that the problem creates a paradox; the politician must sometimes "do wrong to do right".
+Some critics object that Walzer's view is justified.
+Dennis Thompson has argued that in a democracy, unjust acts by a leader would be the fault of both the leader and the citizens because they did not hold their leader responsible.

-In large organizations it is often not possible to tell who is actually responsible for the outcomes—a problem known as the problem of many hands.
+In large organizations, it is often impossible to tell which party is responsible for the outcomes—a phenomenon known as the problem of many hands.